 Unlike an IEP, a 504 plan does not have to be a written document.
 It will usually include the specific accommodations a child will receive as well as who will administer and monitor them, and does require documentation of evaluations and accommodations.
 In contrast, an IEP sets specific goals, timing of services, and information around how the child will participate in general education.
 The IEP is far more comprehensive than a 504 plan.

 In both cases, eligible children have a right to these programs, and school districts are required by law to provide them.

-The Law Offices of Jennifer Chang believes in protecting student’s rights to a free and appropriate education under both federal and state laws.
-If your child is eligible to receive special education and is not getting the appropriate services or accommodations, our education rights attorneys will fight vigorously on your family’s behalf.
-Please reach out to us today or call (323) 931-5270 to discuss your case.
+The Law Office of Jennifer Chang believes in protecting students’ rights to a free and appropriate education under both federal and state laws.
+If your child is eligible to receive special education and is not getting the appropriate services or accommodations, Jennifer Chang, education rights attorney will fight vigorously on your family’s behalf.
+Please reach out to her today or call (323) 931-5270 to discuss your case.